Sri Lanka Tour: Resplendent Land

 Day 12: Start the day in hill town of Bandarawela and visit Dowa Raja Maha Viharaya en route to Kataragama.
 Thought to have been created in the first century BC, this temple is home to a massive 38 foot tall Buddha Statue carved in granite.
 The complex consists of an image house built inside a cave made up of three chambers.
 Early legends say that this cave was a secret hiding place for the king during enemy attacks.
 The outermost chamber is filled with lively murals from the Kandyan Era.
 The entrance to the second chamber is decorated with an elaborate Makara Thorana, a mythical figure dating back to pre-Christian times.
 In the third space, built more recently, a prominent Buddha statue surrounded by wall paintings takes your breath away.
 Move on to the 10th century Buduruwagala Temple, where seven colossal figures are carved into a high rock face – the Buddha with three deities and attendants standing on both sides.
 The gigantic Buddha statue still bears traces of its original stucco and paint on the robe.
 This evening, attend the puja ceremony of offerings at Kataragama.
 Overnight at the Mandara Rosen for one night.
 (B/L/D)

 Day 13: This morning depart for Mulkirigala.
 During the second century BC, a series of temples were carved out of the face of a huge rock outcrop standing more than 650 feet high and overlooking the surrounding plains.
 The walls are decorated with a mixture of religious and secular paintings and three of the Heavenly Kings are displayed in one of the rooms.
 Also to be seen are several reclining Buddhas, including one stretching 50 feet in length.
 In the afternoon, move on to Dondra Devalaya, dedicated to the deity Vishnu, who is said to be the guardian god of Buddhism.
 According to legend, Devundara was a flourishing city in the time of King Rawana and is connected to the Indian Epic of Ramayana.
 At the height of its splendor, in the 13th-15th centuries, the city of Devundara was a busy seaport and a most renowned place of pilgrimage and worship.
 The 16th century, white domed stupa or dondra speaks of the structure’s religious importance.
 Continue along the south coast and see the Dondra Lighthouse with sweeping vistas overlooking the sea.
 Next, move on to Matara to view the Star Fort, a construction so named for its shape, a six-pointed star.
 In the evening, arrive in Galle.
 Founded in the 16th century by the Portuguese, its earliest history can be traced back to the 125 AD.
 Galle is the best example of a fortified city built by Europeans in South and Southeast Asia.
 In the 17th century, the Dutch created a defense wall with 14 towers that still encloses the rocky peninsula on which the town sits.
-Overnight for two nights in the Closenberg Hotel.
-Originally established as a private residence in 1859 by Captain Bailey, an agent for the P&O shipping company, the structure is decorated with original antique furniture and the grounds include a lovely tropical garden.
+Overnight for two nights in the Jetwing Lighthouse which rests atop a magnificent hillock that looks over the Indian Ocean.
 Tonight dinner is on our own.
 (B/L)

 Day 14: This morning walk the ramparts of the Dutch Fort and then go inside the old city to see the Dutch Reformed Church built in 1640.
-Also visit the Old Dutch government house and the National Maritime Museum housed within a 16th century Dutch warehouse.
-Here, learn about the types of watercrafts used in passenger transport and maritime trading as well as the traditional lifestyle of local fishing communities.
 Next, see Meera Mosque.
 Originally a church, the structure was built during the Dutch Period in 1904.
 Despite its concentration of interesting sights, the real charm of Old Galle lies in the quiet back streets and alleyways of the historic fort, which have changed little since colonial times.
 Many of the streets are lined with formerly opulent buildings characterized by large rooms, arched verandas and windows protected by heavy, wooden-louvered shutters.
 After lunch, the afternoon is free to enjoy this historic town.
 Dinner is on our own.
 (B/L)

 Day 15: Enjoy the beautiful home and extensive gardens of late architect Geoffrey Bawa, one of the most important and influential Asian architects of the 20th century.
 His influence was reiterated by his receipt of the Aga Khan Award in 2001.
 He is the third architect and the first non-Muslim to be so honored since the award’s inception.
 This afternoon, transfer to Colombo and enjoy time to explore the city.
 Overnight at the seafront Galle Face Hotel for three nights.
 Built in 1864, this colonial hotel maintains the grandeur of a bygone era while incorporating modern comforts.
 Dinner is on our own.
 (B/L)

 Day 17: This morning continue touring Colombo with a visit to the eclectic Gangarama Temple, built in a unique mix of Sri Lankan, Thai, Indian and Chinese architecture.
 Continue on to the impressive Independence Square.
 The afternoon is free to rest or shop.
 Dinner is on our own.
-After a late checkout, leave the hotel to catch our flight home.
+After a late checkout, transfer to the airport for our return flights back to the USA.
 (B/L)

 Day 18: Arrive in the USA.

-Cost Does Not Include: Separate donation as outlined below; passport or visa fees; airport or departure taxes; food, alcoholic beverages and other drinks not on the regular menu; excess baggage charges; laundry, telephone, fax or email charges, and other items of a personal nature.
+Cost Does Not Include: International airfare; a separate donation as outlined below; passport or visa fees; airport or departure taxes; food, alcoholic beverages and other drinks not on the regular menu; excess baggage charges; necessary vaccines or tests; laundry, telephone, fax or email charges, and other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.